Quasi-isometric rigidity of three manifold groups: Topology and geometry of three-manifolds

-The group $K$ preserves the convex hull $\hbox{Hull}(\La_K)$ of its limit set in $\HH^3$.
-The group $K$ is {\it convex-cocompact} if its action is cocompact on $\hbox{Hull}(\La_K)$ and $K$ is {\it geometrically finite} if a regular neighborhood of its convex core $\hbox{Hull}(\La_K)/K$ has finite volume.
+If $\La_K$ contains at least $2$ points, the group $K$ preserves the convex hull $\hbox{Hull}(\La_K)$ of its limit set in $\HH^3$.
+The group $K$ is {\it convex-cocompact} if its action is cocompact on $\hbox{Hull}(\La_K)$ and $K$ is {\it geometrically finite} if a regular neighborhood of a fundamental domain for the action of $K$ on $\mathrm{Hull}(\La_K)$ has finite volume or if the limit set consists of a singleton.
 Ahlfors \cite{ahlfors:fundamental} showed that if the limit set of a geometrically finite Kleinian group is not the whole Riemann sphere then it has measure 0 (this holds more generally for finitely generated Kleinian groups by \cite{canary:ends}, \cite{agol:tameness} and \cite{calegary:gabai}).
-When $K$ is not Fuchsian, i.e., $\hbox{Hull}(\La_K)$ is not contained in a geodesic plane, there is a homeomorphism between $(\HH^3\cup \Omega_K)/K$ and the {\em convex core} $\hbox{Hull}(\La_K)/K$ constructed using the closest point projection.
-As we have explained above $(\HH^3\cup \Omega_K)/K$ embeds in $M_K$, hence the convex core also embeds in the Kleinian manifold.
+When $K$ is not Fuchsian, i.e., $\hbox{Hull}(\La_K)$ is not contained in a geodesic plane, and $K$ is torsion free, there is a homeomorphism between $(\HH^3\cup \Omega_K)/K$ and the convex core $\hbox{Hull}(\La_K)/K$ constructed using the closest point projection.
+As we have explained above $(\HH^3\cup \Omega_K)/K$ embeds in $M_K$, hence the {\em convex core} also embeds in the Kleinian manifold.
 When $K$ is geometrically finite, the image of this embedding is the complement of a paring $P$ of $M_K$ corresponding to the parabolics of $K$ (notice that this gives an alternate characterization of geometric finiteness).
-We say that a geometrically finite Kleinian group $K$ {\em uniformizes} the pared manifold $(M,P)$ when $(\HH^3\cup \Omega_K)/K$ is homeomorphic to $M\setminus P$.
+We say that a torsion free geometrically finite Kleinian group $K$ {\em uniformizes} the pared manifold $(M,P)$ when $(\HH^3\cup \Omega_K)/K$ is homeomorphic to $M\setminus P$.

+Now it follows from the Loop theorem (see \cite[Theorem 4.2]{hempel:three_manifolds} for example) that $\partial M\setminus P$ is incompressible if and only if each connected component of $\Omega_K$ is simply connected.
+This leads to:

+\begin{fact} Let $K$ be a geometrically finite torsion free Kleinian group uniformizing the pared manifold $(M,P)$.
+Then $\partial M\setminus P$ is incompressible if and only if $\Lambda_K$ is connected. \end{fact}

 Thurston's uniformization theorem (extended to non Haken manifolds by Perel'man) gives a topological characterization of hyperbolic manifolds.
 We will use the following form, see \cite[Theorem B']{morgan:thurston}, and also \cite{otal:fibre, otal:haken, kapovich:book}: